BitVault/coinop-py/README.md

 Installing coinop-py:

-Linux:
+Ubuntu:

+Prerequisites:

-1. Install a python 2.7 environment (your distro probably does this as part of the base system, but the nicer way is with pyenv and virtualenv).
-It is developed under 2.7.7, and while it may work with earlier versions that is currently untested.
-The longer-term goal is compatibility with at least the 2.7 and perhaps the 2.6 series.
-If those versions don't fit your needs drop us a line and we can talk about it.
+1. A python 2.7 environment (your distro probably does this as part of the base system, but the nicer way is with pyenv and/or virtualenv). coinop-py is currently developed under 2.7.7.

+2. A python extension build environment.
+You probably have most or all of this on your machine already, but the following should do it on a bare system:

+   $ sudo apt-get install gcc make libpython-all-dev libffi-dev python-pip

+Installing:

+Either install from PyPI:

+    $ sudo pip install coinop

-2. Clone the git repository:
+or clone the git repository and run setup.py:

     $ git clone https://github.com/BitVault/coinop-py.git
     $ cd coinop-py

-2. If you like to live dangerously, you can simply run

-    $ sudo ./doc/install-linux.sh
+    $ sudo python setup.py install

-from the root directory (no sudo needed if you're using a tool like pyenv) to install system-level dependencies automatically.
-Otherwise, read the script and run the relevant commands yourself when you're convinced they'll do no harm.
+(if you're using a virtual environment, you obviously don't need sudo in either case)